Truthful Two-Facility Location with Candidate Locations: Max cost

 \begin{proof} Observe that no agent in $N_1$ has incentive to misreport as facility $F_1$ is located at the closest candidate location to $\ell_1$; indeed, $\ell_1$ is content while no agent would like to misreport to become the leftmost agent of $N_1$ as then $F_1$ will either remain at the same location or could be moved farther away.
 For the agents of $N_2$, we consider each case separately depending on which is the true profile.
+Denote by $w_2$ the location of $F_2$ when the agents report their positions truthfully.

 {\bf (Case 1)} Clearly, $r_2$ has no incentive to deviate.
-Consider an agent $i \in N_2$, other than $r_2$, that deviates and misreports a position $z$. \begin{itemize} \item If $z \leq r_2$, then $w_2$ remains unchanged.
+Consider an agent $i \in N_2$, other than $r_2$, that deviates and misreports a position $z$. \begin{itemize} \item If $z \leq r_2$, then the location $F_2$ is still $w_2$.

 \item If $z \in \left(r_2, \frac{L+R}{2}\right]$, agent $i$ becomes the rightmost agent but we are still in Case 1.
 So, the location of $F_2$ becomes the closest available location to $z$, which is either $w_2$ or some candidate location at the right of $w_2$.
 This means that the cost of $i$ either remains the same or increases, and thus $i$ has no incentive to misreport such a position.